David Miranda (politician): Global surveillance activism

+Political career

-In 2016, Miranda and his friend Marielle Franco, were elected as the first LGBT councillors in Rio's history.
-Miranda focuses primarily on the issues of the LGBT community and other marginalized segments of the Rio population.
-Miranda and his family have travelled in a bulletproof car since Franco was assassinated in March 2018.
+In 2016, Miranda and his friend Marielle Franco were elected as the first LGBTQ councillors in Rio's history.
+Miranda focused primarily on the issues of the LGBT community and other marginalized segments of the Rio population.
+Miranda and his family travelled in a bulletproof car since Franco was assassinated in March 2018.

 In 2018, Miranda was elected as a substitute for PSOL deputy Jean Wyllys.
 When Wyllys, an LGBT member, announced in January 2019 that he had left the country due to death threats, Miranda, who was also a PSOL member, took Wyllys' place in the Chamber of Deputies.
 After taking his seat, Miranda began to receive "hundreds" of death threats.
-Joice Hasselmann, a representative of the now-President Bolsonaro's party, accused Miranda of buying his seat.
-Due to the intimidation from Hasselmann and Bolsonaro supporters during the Vaza Jato reporting Greenwald was engaged in, Miranda disclosed that he had begun taking anti-depressants and that he and Greenwald rarely leave their home, and then only with hired bodyguards.
+Joice Hasselmann, a representative of the ex-President Jair Bolsonaro's party, accused Miranda of buying his seat.
+Due to the intimidation from Hasselmann and Bolsonaro supporters during the Vaza Jato reporting Greenwald was engaged in, Miranda disclosed that he had begun taking anti-depressants and that he and Greenwald left their home rarely and only ever with hired bodyguards.

+On 11 September 2019, O Globo newspaper reported that an investigation by a division of the Brazilian Ministry of the Economy identified R$2.5 million in suspicious transactions in Miranda's personal bank account during a one year period from 2018 to 2019, including deposits from current and former employees.
+As a result, the Public Ministry opened an investigation into his finances.
+According to media reports, investigators suspected Miranda of "concealing the origin" of the funds and participating in an illegal practice known as "rachadinha", in which public servants employed in the offices of elected officials kick back a portion of their salary to their boss.
+Glenn Greenwald accused the Brazilian Public Ministry, which represents prosecutors, of launching the investigation and leaking it for political reasons, due to his involvement in uncovering corruption and political bias among Brazilian prosecutors and judges involved in the Lava Jato operation.
+2018 center-left presidential candidate Ciro Gomes and center-right pundit Reinaldo Azevedo both described the investigation against Miranda as borne out of a spirit of police state and political persecution.
+A few days afterwards, Miranda and Greenwald opened their bank accounts for public access, and challenged the Bolsonaro family to follow suit.

-On January 22, 2022, Miranda announced he was leaving the PSOL and joining the Democratic Labour Party (PDT) and endorsing its leader Ciro Gomes in the 2022 Brazilian general election.
+On 22 January 2022, Miranda announced that he was leaving the PSOL and joining the Democratic Labour Party (PDT) and endorsing its leader Ciro Gomes in the 2022 Brazilian general election.